EricLWang/self/Codex.md

 #### v.
 Reminders to Self
 * Music is an essential part of the human experience.
 * Courage, not confidence, is what is required to start - confidence is self-created after the fact.
+* Saying and receiving no is a muscle that needs to be regularly and judiciously exercised
 * The mindset determines the energy level
 * Break one of your rules, and you're infinitely more likely to break all of them
 * Own it or fix it.